Shopping Cart Access

 Looking for answers?
 Let's talk about the world's most primordial question: Who am I?

 The English term "surname" originates from the same patriarchal institution that gave rise to the British monarchy.
-The predominant naming tradition throughout the whole wide world — whereby names are passed down from father to son, and women give up their names at marriage — although unquestionably sexist, reveals the cultural and religious perspective that upon marriage, God unites a heterogeneous couple in the holy sacrament of matrimony to better reflect God's eternal love towards humanity.
+The predominant naming tradition throughout the whole wide world — whereby names are passed down from father to son while women give up their names upon marriage — although unquestionably sexist, reveals the cultural and religious perspective that upon marriage, God unites a heterogeneous couple in the holy sacrament of matrimony to better reflect God's eternal love towards humanity.

-The best example of this type of thinking would be the surname Adams, which comes from the Semitic word for "drawn from the earth" where in the Old Testament, on the sixth day God made the first man, Adam.
+The best example of this type of thinking would be the surname Adams, which comes from the Semitic word for "drawn from the earth" where in the Old Testament, on the sixth day of creation, God made the first man: Adam.

 Hence, most English surnames can be traced back to one of five groups:

 Regionally there are commonalties among the way heritable surnames were derived.
-The English terminated names with 'son', 'ing', and 'kin', which are comparable to names prefixed with the Gaelic 'Mac', the Norman 'Fitz', the Irish '0', and the Welsh 'ap'.
-There are also German, Dutch, Scandinavian, and other European surnames of similar formation, such as the Scandinavian names ending in 'sen'.
-In the Slavic countries, the 'sky' and 'ski' played the same role.
+The English terminated names with 'son', 'ing', and 'kin', which are comparable to names prefixed with the Gaelic 'Mac', the Norman 'Fitz', the Irish 'O’', and the Welsh 'ap'.
+There are also German, Dutch, Scandinavian, and other European surnames of similar formation, such as the Scandinavian names ending in -sen. In the Slavic countries, the -sky and -ski played the same role.

 While these are examples of a structured approach to naming descendants, all too often other circumstances existed and our ancestors opted for (or were forced into) an alternate approach.